Sponsored by Kinki District Transport Bureau

 The fun really begins when it comes to choosing the ingredients that will accompany our instant noodles.
 The first choice to make: the soup.
-It is possible to choose from the classic soy sauce-based broth, a chili tomato soup, seafood or Japanese curry.
+It is possible to choose from the classic soy sauce-based broth, chili tomato soup, seafood, or Japanese curry.
 I personally chose curry soup.

-No doubt, the finished product has the look of a real Cup Noodles bought at the corner konbini (convenience store)!
+No doubt, the finished product looks like a real Cup Noodles bought at the corner konbini convenience store!
 The expiration date is one month after manufacturing, so it is definitely possible to bring custom cup noodles to your friends back home.

-It is also possible to learn how to make the chicken ramen, but you will need to book in advance in order to join one of the workshops on the floor of the museum.
+It is also possible to learn how to make the chicken ramen, but you will need to book in advance to join one of the workshops on the museum floor.

 |Address||Cup Noodles Museum, 8-25 Masumi-cho, Ikeda-shi, Osaka 563-0041 Japan|